IdoiaRojoLazaro/blockchain-developer-bootcamp-final-project/README.md

     * There should be the note bought on **Notes Bought** tab, with button **See** that opens the PDF with the file uploaded to the note

-## Screenrecorder
+## Screencast

-[Seller registers, admin approves seller] (https://youtu.be/Ss4rM23EriI) [Seller creates note.
-Buyer registers and buy note] (https://youtu.be/8gsyq7Hr8mM)
+### Seller registers, admin approves seller: https://youtu.be/Ss4rM23EriI
+### Seller creates note.
+Buyer registers and buy note: https://youtu.be/8gsyq7Hr8mM